-Download the entire comprehensive GEC-KO Messenger PDF here.
+Download the full GEC-KO Messenger in PDF.
 For a more concise summary view the GEC-KO on the run.
 View the point of care tool to assist identifying patients most likely to benefit from referral to genetics or the more comprehensive review.
 Access an an education module with case-based learning here.

-Bottom line: Familial hypercholesterolemia (FH) is a common (>1/500) autosomal dominant disorder that results in a 20-fold increase in premature cardiovascular disease (CVD) and death.
+Bottom line: Familial hypercholesterolemia is a common (~1/250) autosomal dominant disorder that results in a 6 to 22-fold increase in premature cardiovascular disease (CVD) and death.
 Early diagnosis and treatment can normalize life expectancy.
-Key features of FH are elevated LDL-C ≥ 5mmol/L with additional features such as early onset CVD (<55 years in men, <65 years in women), cholesterol deposition in the tendons (xanthomata) and/or around the eyes (xanthelasma), arcus cornealis onset <45years, and family history of early onset CVD or hyperlipidemia requiring treatment.
-Cascade screening of family members by LDL-C levels or by genetic testing for the familial gene mutation when possible, allows for early identification and treatment of at-risk individuals, with statins as first-line treatment.
+Key features of familial hypercholesterolemia are elevated LDL-C ≥ 5mmol/L with additional features such as early onset CVD (<55 years in men, <65 years in women), cholesterol deposition in the tendons (xanthomata) and/or around the eyes (xanthelasma), arcus cornealis with onset <45years, and family history of early onset CVD or hyperlipidemia requiring treatment.
+In Canada, a diagnosis of familial hypercholesterolemia is typically based on an individual’s clinical presentation correlating with one of three familial hypercholesterolemia definitions.
+Genetic testing is not generally available, and a clinical diagnosis guides treatment and screening of family members.
+Once a person is diagnosed with familial hypercholesterolemia, cascade screening of family members using measurement of LDL-C levels is recommended.
+This enables early identification and treatment of at-risk individuals, with statins as first-line treatment.

-Familial hypercholesterolemia (FH) is an autosomal dominant genetic condition where the uptake of low-density lipoprotein cholesterol (LDL-C) into cells is either decreased or inhibited.
-This results in lifetime exposure to very high levels of LDL-C. FH is the most common genetic disorder causing premature cardiovascular disease (CVD) and death in both men and women.
-FH is both underdiagnosed and undertreated worldwide despite the knowledge that early diagnosis and treatment can normalize life expectancy.1-3 It is estimated that only about 15% of Canadians who have heterozygous FH (HeFH, where an individual has a mutation in one copy of an FH-causing gene) have been diagnosed4.
+Familial hypercholesterolemia is an autosomal dominant genetic condition where the uptake of low-density lipoprotein cholesterol (LDL-C) into cells is either decreased or inhibited.
+This results in lifetime exposure to very high levels of LDL-C. Familial hypercholesterolemia is the most common genetic disorder causing premature cardiovascular disease (CVD) and death in both men and women.
+Familial hypercholesterolemia is both underdiagnosed and undertreated worldwide despite the knowledge that early diagnosis and treatment can normalize life expectancy.1-3 It is estimated that roughly 1 in 250 Canadians has familial hypercholesterolemia, most of whom are undiagnosed.1,4

 Table 1.
 Clinical features of familial hypercholesterolemia in heterozygotes (HeFH) and homozygotes (HoFH).